anagainaru/ScheduleFlow/README.md

 ![Batch scheduler](./docs/online.png)

 <sup>* Depeding on the requirements of the jobs, the scheduler might give
-other execution orders for the submitted jobs.</sup>
+other execution orders for the submitted jobs and thus slightly different performance values</sup>